SoftwareHeritage/swh-graph/docs/docker.rst

 Given a graph ``g`` specified by:

-- ``g.edges.csv.gz``: gzip-compressed csv file with one edge per line, as a "SRC_ID SPACE DST_ID" string, where identifiers are the :ref:`persistent-identifiers` of each node.
+- ``g.edges.csv.zst``: zstd-compressed CSV file with one edge per line, as a "SRC_ID SPACE DST_ID" string, where identifiers are the :ref:`persistent-identifiers` of each node.
-- ``g.nodes.csv.gz``: sorted list of unique node identifiers appearing in the corresponding ``g.edges.csv.gz`` file.
-The format is a gzip-compressed csv file with one persistent identifier per line.
+- ``g.nodes.csv.zst``: sorted list of unique node identifiers appearing in the corresponding ``g.edges.csv.zst`` file.
+The format is a zst-compressed CSV file (single column) with one persistent identifier per line.

 .. code:: bash